interactions-py/interactions.py/docs/src/Guides/10 Events.md

     You can also register the events manually.
 This gives you the most flexibility, but it's not the cleanest.

     ```python
+    from interactions import Listener
+    from interactions.api.events import ChannelCreate

     async def on_channel_create(event: ChannelCreate):
         # this event is called when a channel is created in a guild where the bot is